-Joe Manchin tests positive for Covid-19, scrambling Democrats’ plans

-Joe Manchin tests positive for Covid-19, scrambling Democrats’ plans to pass reconciliation legislation
+Senators Joe Manchin and Lisa Murkowski test positive for Covid-19

-The diagnosis comes as Democrats attempt to pass a much smaller social spending bill that would placate the West Virginia Democrat.
+Four US senators have revealed that they have tested positive, as President Biden’s doctor gives an update on his health

-Senator Joe Manchin tweeted on Monday morning that he tested positive for Covid-19, jeopardizing Democrats’ plans to pass their proposed social spending bill before the Senate leaves for August recess.
+Senator Joe Manchin and Lisa Murkowski tweeted on Monday morning that they had tested positive for Covid-19, jeopardizing Democrats’ plans to pass their proposed social spending bill before the Senate leaves for August recess.

 Mr Manchin said in the tweet that he tested positive, but was experiencing mild symptoms since he was fully vaccinated and had received a booster vaccine.